top of page

 I'd like to mention that there is significant importance in addressing this issue, as people need to find a way out of unhappy or unhealthy marriages.
 Fortunately, there are resources available.
 One such resource is an article titled "The Catholic Church, Marriage, and Annulment," written by Rev. Jeffrey Keefe, OFM Conv.

 Rev. Keefe's article provides a detailed explanation of the basis for annulment within the Catholic Church.
 One of the key points he addresses is the capacity to consent and fully understand the covenant of marriage.
-He explains that individuals with mental illness or personality disorders lack the capacity to uphold the commitments of marriage.
-For the spouse married to a person with a personality disorder, it can be an unbearable situation that the Church recognizes as a valid reason for annulment.
+He explains that individuals with mental illness or personality disorders lack the capacity to uphold the commitments of marriage; divorcing a narcissist is like going through a hurricance.
+For the spouse married to a person with a personality disorder can be akin to entering a fight club that the Church recognizes as a valid reason for annulment.

 The rest of this blog will primarily be excerpts from Rev. Keefe's article, as it is incredibly well-written and provides valuable insights.
-I feel incredibly fortunate to have found this article, and I believe it deserves to be shared among those who are healthy spouses on the verge of divorcing a partner with a personality disorder and are encountering tremendous backlash in their communities.
+I feel incredibly fortunate to have found this article, and I believe it deserves to be shared among those who are healthy spouses on the verge of divorcing a narcissist are encountering tremendous backlash in their communities.
 This article is extremely humane and offers much-needed support and understanding for those in such difficult circumstances.

-By spreading this information, we can help individuals who are struggling to reconcile their faith with the reality of their marital situation.
-Rev. Keefe's work highlights that there is a compassionate and doctrinally sound way for these individuals to seek relief and find peace.
+By spreading this information, we can help divorced catholics who are struggling to reconcile their faith with the reality of their marital situation.
+Rev. Keefe's work highlights that there is a compassionate and doctrinally sound way for Catholics to seek relief through the annulment process and find peace.

 Rev. Jeffrey Keefe explains: